silaspe/maths/docs/rand.md

 i before e except after c...

 ...
-Unless you're being one of eight weird beige foreign, either sovereign or budweiser drinking neighbors, running a feisty heist to seize the height of technology!
+Unless you're being one of eight weird beige foreign sovereign forfeiting weightlifting, either caffeine or budweiser drinking neighbors, running a feisty heist to seize the height of technology! ([See original](https://youtu.be/1bXjB0zrjp0?t=256))

 .